moves-rwth/attestor/README.md

 # Attestor

+Attestor is a [shape analysis][11] tool that attempts to discover precise invariants about the data structures employed by a Java program.
+It is based on various notions of [graph grammars][12] as a formal underpinning.

+## Why Shape Analysis?

 Many software bugs can be traced back to the erroneous use of pointers, i.e., references to memory addresses.
 They constitute an essential concept in modern programming languages, and are used for implementing dynamic data structures like lists, trees etc. Due to the resulting unbounded state spaces, pointer errors are hard to detect in sequential programs.

-Attestor is a [shape analysis][11] tool that attempts to discover precise invariants about the data structures employed by a Java program.
-It is based on various notions of [graph grammars][12] as a formal underpinning.
+A shape analysis, such as the one implemented by Attestor, supports developers twofold:

+1. It supports automatic verification of the absence of (certain) pointer-related errors.
+2. It provides useful debugging information in case errors have been detected.

 ## System Requirements